Radboud-University/osc-nijmegen/docs/_posts/2019-11-28-git-workshop.md

 ### How to best prepare for the workshop
 If possible, make sure you have a [GitHub account](https://github.com) prior to coming to the workshop.
 That's the service we'll use for the hands-on part.
 It will save some time if you already have an account.

-Note, that you can [apply for the GitHub pro account](https://education.github.com/pack) as a student. (free account is absolutely fine for the workshop, however)
+Note, you can [apply for the GitHub pro account](https://education.github.com/pack) as a student. (pro is not required for the workshop, free account will do just fine)

 The workshop is self-contained and you _don't need to prepare for it_.
-If you're eager, we list some useful resources below.
+But if you're eager, we list some useful resources below.
 Dig in!

-### Useful resources
+### Useful resources :book:

 - [GitHub guides](https://guides.github.com/)
 - [Git Pro book](https://git-scm.com/book/en/v2) (chapters 1, 2, and 6)